- The Newton Family

 MessagePad 1x0 devices and the eMate 300 have a standard Mini DIN-8 port compatible with RS-232 and LocalTalk connections.
 You can use either a Mini DIN-8 to Mini DIN-8 serial cable to connect to an classic Macintosh, a Mini DIN-8 to DB-25 cable to connect to a DB-25 serial port on a Windows computer or a Mini DIN-8 to USB via an USB/Serial adapter to newer machines.
 You cannot use IrDA with Apple software.

-See also: Can I use IrDA to transfer information between my Newton and another computer?
+See also: Can I use IrDA to transfer data?

 The MessagePad 2000, MessagePad 2100, and eMate 300 have an Interconnect port.
 Using an adapter and the cable supplied with other Newton devices, you can add a standard DIN-8 serial port which is compatible with RS-232, RS-422, GeoPort, and LocalTalk.

-See also: How can I transfer data between my Newton and another computer?
+See also: How do I transfer data between my Newton and another computer?

 f.
-How can I connect my Newton to a mobile phone?
+How do I connect my Newton to a mobile phone?

 Three solutions are available: